In this chapter, we examine the pros and cons of JavaScript.

 On the plus side, JavaScript offers many benefits.

 JavaScript’s popularity means that it’s well supported and well documented.
-Whenever you create something in JavaScript, you can rely on many people being (potentially) interested.
-And there is a large pool of JavaScript programmers from which you can hire, if you need to.
+Whenever we create something in JavaScript, we can rely on many people being (potentially) interested.
+And there is a large pool of JavaScript programmers from which we can hire, if we need to.

 No single party controls JavaScript – it is evolved by TC39, a committee comprising many organizations.
 The language is evolved via an open process that encourages feedback from the public.

-With JavaScript, you can write apps for many client platforms.
+With JavaScript, we can write apps for many client platforms.
 These are a few example technologies:

 JavaScript is supported by many server platforms and services – for example: